 - A strike zone mat is placed behind home plate to help umpires decide balls and strikes.
 A pitched ball having the proper amount of arc will hit the strike mat after passing through the strike zone.

-- The defensive team will be allowed to have 11 players on the field.
-In the typical configuration, this allows for 4 conventional outfielders plus a short fielder.
+- The defensive team will be allowed to have 10 or 11 players on the field, depending on specific division rules.
+In the typical configuration, 11 defensive players allow for 4 conventional outfielders plus a short fielder.
 Defensive substitutions can be made at any time.

 - All players on the roster will bat in the designated order regardless of when they play in a defensive position.

 - To keep the games moving along, batters will face a short count.
 Each at-bat begins with a pitch count of one ball and one strike.